oracle-livelabs/database/ahf/ahf-autoupgrade-intro/ahf-autoupgrade-intro.md

 **Oracle ORAchk / Oracle EXAchk:** Provides a lightweight and non-intrusive compliance check framework for the Oracle stack of software and hardware components.

-**Oracle Trace File Analyzer (TFA):** Monitors your logs for significant problems, automatically trims logs and collects relevant diagnostics across cluster nodes and consolidates everything in one place.
-Collections are analyzed for know problems.
-Various DBA tools are included for triaging problems.
+**Oracle Trace File Analyzer (TFA):** Monitors logs for significant problems, automatically trims logs and collects relevant diagnostics across cluster nodes, and consolidates everything in one place.

 ### Objectives